-Every procurement comes with obligations.
+Every procurement comes with policy and legal obligations.

 On this page

 What you need to know

 - In NSW, government procurement operates under a devolved governance structure.